 - Use hyperlinks instead of pasting a long URL for the required sections.

 - There are AI-driven resume assessment tools available on the internet that you can utilise to evaluate your resumes.
-Resumeworded, topresume, livecareer, and others are a few websites that can help you review your android developer resume.
+Resumeworded, topresume, livecareer, and others are a few websites that can help you review your scrum master developer resume.

 - It’s fine if you don’t obtain the best resume the first time around.
 Take the time to grow as a person and learn new things.